Batavian Revolution in Amsterdam: Takeover of the city government

-The Patriot Revolutionary Committee (with Samuel Iperusz.
+The Patriot Revolutionary Committee (whose members included Samuel Iperusz.
 Wiselius and Nicolaas van Staphorst) deemed it important to liberate an important city itself, without direct French aid, to support its claims to independent authority in the Netherlands.
 It therefore sent Krayenhoff to Amsterdam, in a French lieutenant's uniform, to organize another insurrection.
 On Sunday afternoon – at Daendels' instruction – Krayenhoff came to tell Amsterdam's burgomasters that they had better resign the next day.
 Golovkin unexpectedly went along with this charade and in effect surrendered the city to Krayenhoff then and there.
 Krayenhoff next proceeded to city hall at the head of an enormous crowd and demanded the surrender of the city from Straalman.
 The latter tried to stall, but the crowd became threatening, and fearing for his personal safety Straalman transferred command of the garrison to Krayenhoff at midnight.
 Amsterdam had "fallen" to an unarmed Dutch revolutionary.

 The next morning, 19 January, the Amsterdam Revolutionary Committee, with Rutger Jan Schimmelpenninck as its president, rode in a triumphant procession of carriages to city hall, where they proceeded to read a proclamation declaring that the incumbent city councilors had forfeited their offices.
 It also promised democratic elections of a new city government (the first in the history of the city, as previously it had always been governed by an oligarchy) in the near future.
 Meanwhile, a provisional government of 22 members was put in charge of the city.
-This provisional government had as its first order of business the welcome of the French (who had delayed their advance from Utrecht in happy expectation of the outcome).
-The first French chasseurs arrived that afternoon to general acclaim.
-On 19 January, the population erected a liberty tree in Dam Square in thick snow.
+This provisional government had as its first order of business the welcome of advancing French troops (who had delayed their advance from Utrecht in expectation of a positive outcome).
+A group of French chasseurs arrived that afternoon to general acclaim.
+On 19 January, the population erected a liberty tree on Dam Square in thick snow.